 Tax Bulletin for further information.

 What's new in TPT - Transaction Privilege (Sales) Tax Simplification?

-- Centralized Licensing and Reporting: Beginning with your January 2017 TPT return filed in February 2017, the Arizona Department of Revenue will be the single point of administration and collection of state, county and municipal transaction privilege tax.
-Taxpayers will be able to file and pay for all jurisdictions to the State.
-This means that if you currently report to Phoenix, your last return filed with Phoenix will be your December 2016 return filed in January 2017.
-We strongly encourage taxpayers to file online via the State's AZTaxes.gov website for faster processing.
+Centralized Licensing and Reporting: Effective January 1, 2017, the Arizona Department of Revenue became the single point of administration and collection of state, county and municipal Transaction Privilege Tax.
+Taxpayers are required to file and pay for all tax jurisdictions, including the City of Phoenix, to the State.
+We strongly encourage taxpayers to file online now via the State’s website: